 We all know we couldn’t do much without our moms — especially when it comes to the beauty tips and tricks we’ve acquired throughout the years.
 From the first product she ever bought you, to the makeup lessons she passed down to you while watching her in awe at a very young age, every memory is special.

 In honor of Mother’s Day, our editors rounded up the best-kept beauty secrets, hacks and rules they learned from their moms and grandmoms, alike.
 You probably won’t be surprised to find out that many of us still swear by them each and every day.

 Blend Your Foundation Down Your Neck! — Dawn, Senior Editorial Director

 My mom was like the jawline police — always rubbing my face whenever my foundation stopped at my chin and didn't blend with my neck.
 Now, I think about it constantly.
 Even if I know my foundation was perfect when I left the house, I find myself neurotically blending throughout the day.
 Thanks, Mom!

-Mix Lipsticks — Marisa, Assistant Editor
+Mix Your Lipsticks for a Personalized Color — Marisa, Associate Editor

 One beauty trick my mom passed down to me was the art mixing my lipstick together to concoct the perfect, personalized lip look.
 I always used to watch her do this growing up, and I find myself doing the same thing today with my favorite lipsticks.

-Quality Makeup FTW — Tembe, Assistant Editor
+Quality Makeup Is Worth the Investment — Tembe, Associate Editor